Topology

 The following sFlow-RT applications are topology aware:

-- Browse Metrics, select Agent: TOPOLOGY in user interface.
+- Browse Metrics, select Agent: TOPOLOGY, EDGE, or CORE in user interface.

 - Browse Flows, set System Properties,